Arena football: Scoring

 The scoring is the same as in the NFL with the addition of a drop kick field goal worth four points during normal play or two points as a post-touchdown conversion.
 Blocked extra points and turnovers on two-point conversion attempts may be returned by the defensive team for two points.

 Arena Football One intends to continue the added point for a drop kick, as well as bringing in the deuce from previous fifty-yard game variants.

 The league also instituted the "deuce": if a kickoff goes through the uprights, the kicking team receives two points.
 This rule had previously been in effect in the IFL and the NAL.
 The league also instituted the rouge / single, as used in the CFL, whereby, on a kickoff, the kicking team receives one point if the receiving team fails to bring the ball out of its own end zone.

 After scoring a touchdown, the scoring team has the option of attempting a four-point conversion (akin to the three-point conversion seen in the UFL and its predecessors) from the opponent's ten-yard line, alongside the existing extra point and two-point conversion options.
 The rule was carried over as part of a pre-launch merger with Champions Indoor Football.
 Teams may go for two points from the 2.5-yard line, and before it was rescinded, three from the 5, or four from the 10, after any touchdown, if they want to.

 Arena Football One rescinded the three-point and four-point conversions along with the single from its rulebook in 2025, while keeping the deuce.
+The single was restored to the rulebook in 2026.